 Display Fresh Flowers

 “Arranging a beautiful vase or pitcher with fragrant, freshly cut flowers from the garden is one of the great luxuries of French country living,” Kasha says.
 This is another design element borne of the countryside lifestyle.
 Pick your fresh flowers, and proudly display them inside for a decoration that’s effortlessly beautiful and fresh.
 Plus it’s quite easy to do in any home.
-Tie the space together with an ornate rug and a colorful, rustic cabinet.
+Tie the space together with an ornate rug and a colourful, rustic cabinet.

 Embrace the Architecture